TerickWarner/Spanish-Flash-Cards/README.md

 # Spanish-Flash-Cards
-Flash Cards of the top 1000 most used Spanish words

-Will be updating all readmes within the next week to finalize some past projects
+Using Tkinter I created a graphical user interface to help study the 1000 most common words in Spanish